 The GCSE timeline

 English Language, English Literature and Maths were the first to be graded from 9 to 1 in 2017.
 There is no Foundation Level in the new English GCSEs, so students of all abilities take the same exams.
-The vast majority of subjects will have 9 to 1 grading this year (2018), with most others following a year later.
+The vast majority of subjects converted to 9 to 1 grading in 2018, with most others following this year.
 In Science, for example, there are now fewer course options than previously, with most students taking either the new Combined Science course (worth two GCSEs) or three separate GCSEs in Biology, Chemistry and Physics.
-During this transition period, students will receive a mixture of number and letter grades.

 Are GCSE exams changing everywhere?